AlexZ0729/speech/README.md

 # speech

-[Test] Speech is an open-source package to build end-to-end models for automatic speech recognition.
-Sequence-to-sequence models with attention, Connectionist Temporal Classification and the RNN Sequence Transducer are currently supported.
+Speech is an open-source package to build end-to-end models for automatic speech recognition.
+Sequence-to-sequence models with attention and Connectionist Temporal Classification are currently supported.

 The goal of this software is to facilitate research in end-to-end models for speech recognition.
 The models are implemented in PyTorch.